Questions about the Defined Benefit Division (DBD)?

 Standard member contributions

-In addition to your employer contributions, you’re required to make standard member contributions if you’re a DBD member.
+In addition to your employer contributions, you’re required to make standard member contributions if you’re a DBD member, unless you choose to reduce them under the Fund's contribution flexibility arrangements (see below).

 Standard member contributions come out of your pay and go to finance your defined benefit component.